 You can get started by filling out our contact form.
 Investment shares are offered during limited periods.
 We will contact you at the start of the period and send the paperwork necessary to complete the investment.
 Our first period was January 2016.
 We did a second offering in 2018 and our third one is in spring 2022.

 You can also review the documents required to invest.

-Dividends are expected to be 3.3% for the first year and rising to 4% once we have additional projects online.
-We realize that this is lower than some other investments but it is an opportunity for people to support local renewable energy.
+Dividends were 3.3% for the first year, are currently 4%, and are expected to increase once we have additional projects online.
+We realize that this is lower than some other investments, but it is an opportunity for people to support local renewable energy.
 Caution should be used when comparing dividend rates with total returns from other investments.
 See the information on selling shares below.

-Dividends will be paid at least once per year.
-They will be paid more frequently if new projects are being commissioned and new shares are being sold (to avoid diluting the rerturn).
+Dividends are paid annually and we have paid them every year since 2015.
+They will be paid more frequently if new projects are commissioned and new shares are sold, to avoid diluting the return.

-Solshare is not a publicly traded company so you can not just sell shares on an exchange.
+SolShare is not a publicly-traded company, so shareholders cannot sell their shares on an exchange.
 However, we will maintain a list of people interested in purchasing shares.
-We may back your shares to make shares available to the waiting list.
-In our business plan we also allocate a portion of profits for a long term capital reserve.
+We may buy back your shares to make shares available to the waiting list.
+In our business plan we also allocate a portion of profits for a long-term capital reserve.
 We may use money from this reserve to buy back shares as we are able.

-Vancouver Renewable Energy (VREC) owns the majority of voting shares in Solshare.
-They also share office space, supplies and employees.
-This helps keep Solshare’s overhead costs down.
+Vancouver Renewable Energy Co-operative (VREC Solar) owns the majority of voting shares in SolShare.
+VREC Solar contributes office costs and staff time to help keep SolShare’s overhead costs down.

-VREC will provide the equipment and installation services for many of Solshare’s projects.
-In some cases VREC may work with other contractors to reduce the cost of installation (for example if significant travel is required).
-SolShare will complete the purchase of the system from VREC when it is commissioned and begins accruing revenue from the lessee of the system.
-Solshare may make progress payments as the system is being installed.
+VREC Solar will provide the equipment and installation services for many of SolShare’s projects.
+In some cases VREC Solar may work with other contractors to reduce the cost of installation (for instance, if significant travel is required).
+SolShare will complete the purchase of the system from VREC Solar when it is commissioned and begins accruing revenue from the lessee of the system.
+SolShare may make progress payments to VREC Solar as the system is being installed.

-Solshare is not a publicly traded company so you can not just sell shares on an exchange.
-We can buy back shares.
-If we have sufficient capital reserves and/or sufficient interested investors waiting we will buy back shares as requested.
+SolShare is not a publicly-traded company, so shareholders cannot sell shares on an exchange.
+If we have sufficient capital reserves and/or sufficient interested investors waiting to purchase shares, we will buy back shares as requested.

-If we were to offer additional shares after we had raised enough capital for a project it would the dilute the value of existing shares and we would not be able to offer our investors as good a return on investment.
+If we were to offer additional shares after raising enough capital for a project, the value of existing shares would be diluted, and we would not be able to offer our investors as good a return on investment.

 As well, we are required to file extensive paperwork with the BC Securities commission each time we offer shares.
-If we offered shares more frequently it would increase our overhead costs and again reduce the amount we can return to investors.
+If we offered shares more frequently, our overhead costs would increase, and again reduce the amount we can return to investors.